forcedotcom/salesforcedx-vscode/docs/_articles/en/aura/write-aura.md

 Linting provides errors about malformed or suspicious-looking code while you edit.
 VS Code enforces Salesforce's ESLint rules.
 To activate ESLint, install it from the command line.
 See the [Lightning Web Components ESLint Plugin](https://github.com/salesforce/eslint-plugin-lwc) and [Lightning Web Components ESLint Config](https://github.com/salesforce/eslint-config-lwc) repositories for instructions.

 > NOTE: The linter throws an error when you include templating code inside of a CSS `style` tag.
 For example, this code sample will throw an error `<div style="{# 'background-image:url(' + v.url+ ')'}"> ... </div>`.
 The linter tries to validate the templating code as CSS.
-This is a known issue in the Aura LSP we are working to solve.
+This is a known issue in the Aura LSP, and you can ignore the error.

 ## Code Navigation